bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cohn-vossen.md

 7. Received the Leibniz-Medaille in 1939 for his contributions to mathematics.
 8. Developed mathematical insights into the structure of the universe, in particular establishing important links between geometry and physics.

-Born 28 May1902, Breslau, Germany, now Wrocław, Poland.
+Born 28 May 1902, Breslau, Germany, now Wrocław, Poland.
 Died 25 June 1936, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cohn-Vossen/)